 gsutil command as in the notebook.
-By specifying this directory path as an option for the gcloud command, you can deploy the model on Cloud ML Engine to provide a prediction API service.
+By specifying this directory path as an option for the gcloud command, you can deploy the model on AI Platform to provide a prediction API service.

 Following the instruction in the notebook, you define a wide and deep model for the prediction service and deploy the model associated with a model version.
 The version name is arbitrary and you can deploy multiple versions simultaneously.
 You can specify the version to make predictions in API requests, which you will do in the next section.
 You can also define a default version to be used when the version is not specified in the request.

-After you deploy a model to the prediction service, you can use the ML Engine page in the GCP Console to see a list of defined models and associated versions:
+After you deploy a model to the prediction service, you can use the AI Platform page in the GCP Console to see a list of defined models and associated versions: